Double Cascade Model of Financial Crises: Cascade Mechanisms

 \begin{remark} The stress parameter $\lambda$ was introduced by \cite{GaiHalKap11} to simplify banks' response to liquidity stress and to capture the effect of liquidity hoarding.
 We suppose that banks react sufficiently strongly to stress by choosing $\lambda\in [ 0.4, 1]$, to capture the picture that they hoard liquidity to preempt the need for further response later in the crisis.
 Unlike default, a bank is free to set its response to liquidity: both $\lambda$ and the size of the stress buffer $\Sigma$ are its own policy decisions.
-In a more realistic and complex model, $\lambda$ would be endogenously determined for each bank, reflecting the cumulative demands on its liabilities.
-We emphasize that our model, which assumes that even fixed assets can be sold at their book value, has no mechanism by which liquidity shocks can directly cause a bank to default. \end{remark}
+In a more realistic and complex model, $\lambda$ would be endogenously determined for each bank, reflecting the cumulative demands on its liabilities. \end{remark}

 The dynamics of the cascade that follow from these assumptions is stock flow consistent.
 This means that as long as both counterparties are solvent, every transaction involves four equal and opposite balance sheet adjustments: to both the assets and liabilities of both counterparties.
 The dynamics also has the property that it is completely determined by a reduced set of balance sheet data that consists of the collection of buffers $\Delta, \Sigma$ and interbank exposures $\Omega$.